EOEPCA/um-common-uma-client/README.md

 </p>

 ## Setup this template!
-- Edit setup.py to fit your repository
-- Replace code and requirements.txt in src by your own!
-Make sure to use pytest, or replace it in the .travis.yml to use the correct testing suite
 - Generate a new token in PyPi account exclusively for this library

 - setup the following variables (in travis webpage, for this project) to ensure travis automated CI works (https://travis-ci.com/github/EOEPCA/<project>/settings):